Hisham7971/Scholar_Find/README.md

-## A Way to Find the Best Scholar For You
+## A Way to Find the Best Scholarship For You